fizx/drupal-apachesolr/README.txt

 Troubleshooting
 --------------
 Problem:
-Your Solr instance is running and you can test it in the Solr admin interface (comes with the Java application).
-Yet your Drupal ApacheSolr module cannot connect to it to do a search.

-Solution:
-To be able to use file_get_contents() in PHP, the "allow_url_fopen" directive must be enabled.
-In php.ini set the following value: allow_url_fopen = On

-Problem:
 Links to nodes appear in the search results with a different host name or subdomain than is preferred.  e.g. sometimes at http://example.com and sometimes at http://www.example.com